 Our timing was perfect to witness the splendor of blooming Japanese Wisteria that tumbled over walls throughout the different garden areas.
 It was breathtaking.

 The Pebble Garden, a wonderful pebble mosaic sort of brought out the kid in me, enticed me to explore every curve and design.
 This was a later garden design, changing Farrand’s original design as the tennis court area.

 Pathways ushered us from one garden room to the next.
 The Prunus Walk overlooked The Kitchen Gardens with attractive garden houses with terracotta tile roofs.
 Admiring the space, I thought of Thomas Jefferson who would have enjoyed exploring the vegetation in this garden.

-Just past peak blooms was Forsythia Dell, which must have looked like butter with an acre of happy forsythia melting down a acre of a hillside.
+Just past peak blooms was Forsythia Dell, which must have looked like butter with happy forsythia melting down a acre of a hillside.
 Pathways led inside and above inviting visitors to discover a small terrace and seating.

 Sculptor Patrick Dougherty’s “Easy Rider” stick creations gives movement to this peaceful but static garden space.
 This was fun for my California sister as she had played in one of Dougherty’s sculptures on a visit to Maui.

 I love this: A private pool and terrace for employees and volunteers ONLY.
 How cool.

 I hated to leave Dumbarton Oaks but it was approaching closing time.
 We exited the way we entered, along the drive on the East Lawn with the impressive spreading Katsura tree (Cercidphyllum japonicum), planted in the 1800′s.
 Batteries recharged, we left with big smiles and appetites.